J. Blair Seaborn: Retirement

 After finally retiring in 1998, he was awarded the Order of Canada in 2000.
 In 2010, he told the journalist Tony Blair of The Ottawa Citizen, "I hoped to live until the end of this century.
 I didn't do any preparing for it.
 I just happened to live this long....
 I tell young friends, 'Don't retire at 65.
 Take a part-time job if you can.'"
-In a 2014 opinion piece, the diplomat Jeremy Kinsman listed the Seaborn Mission as an example of the sort of diplomacy that Canada should practice and argued the attempt to play a "honest broker" in attempting to end the Vietnam War, even if unsuccessful, had still been a noble endeavour.
-In 2015, Seaborn spoke to the media about an incident that occurred on 14 December 2014 when a criminal, named Ian Bush, was wanted for three murders, broke into the home of his 101-year old neighbour, Ernest Côté, and tied a plastic bag around his head: "He had the wits about him to realize he had to get the damn bag off his head if he was going to live.
+In a 2014 opinion piece, the diplomat Jeremy Kinsman listed the Seaborn Mission as an example of the sort of diplomacy that Canada should practice and argued the attempt to play an "honest broker" in attempting to end the Vietnam War, even if unsuccessful, had still been a noble endeavour.
+In 2015, Seaborn spoke to the media about an incident that occurred on December 14, 2014, when a criminal, named Ian Bush, was wanted for three murders, broke into the home of his 101-year old neighbour, Ernest Côté, and tied a plastic bag around his head: "He had the wits about him to realize he had to get the damn bag off his head if he was going to live.
 He crawled across the floor to where he knew there was some scissors and cut the thing off."

-In 2019, a fall badly injured Seaborn, who died on 11 November.
+In 2019, a fall badly injured Seaborn, who died on November 11.
 A devout member of the Church of England, his funeral service was held at the Anglican Christ Church Cathedral in Ottawa.